neuml/rag/README.md

 ![Vector](https://raw.githubusercontent.com/neuml/rag/master/images/vector.png)

-Tradional RAG or vector RAG runs a vector search to find the top N most relevant matches to a user's input.
+Traditional RAG or vector RAG runs a vector search to find the top N most relevant matches to a user's input.
 Those matches are passed to an LLM and the answer is returned.

 The query `Who created Linux?` runs a vector search for the best matching documents in the Embeddings index.
 Those matches are then placed into a LLM prompt.
 The LLM prompt is executed and the answer is returned.